maxmalek/ugreg/README.md

 and change settings as you like.

-Upon building, binaries are copied to their respective dirs under `bin/*`, so you can simply run them from there or zip up the entire directory and deploy it to a target machine -- the dependencies are all there.
+Upon building, binaries are copied to their respective dirs under `bin/*`, so you can simply run them from there or zip up the respective directory and deploy it to a target machine -- data files and dependencies are all there.

+If you're on windows, you may have to put some [OpenSSL DLLs](https://slproweb.com/products/Win32OpenSSL.html) alongside the executables.

 # Running